Exhibitions and Events

 Rob Goodbody, Irish Historic Towns Atlas No. 26, Dublin, part III, 1756 to 1847.

 In the course of the OS mapping, directed by Col. Thomas Colby, assisted by Lieut.
 Thomas Aiskew Larcom (later under-secretary for Ireland, 1853-68), the project expanded to include a range of activities.
 For example, a significant feature of the project was the compilation of Memoirs – information on the landscape, topography, features of antiquarian interest, population, economy and society, gathered systematically.
 The purpose of this information was to supplement the maps and ‘to collect and diffuse information for the benefit of every class in society.’
 The Memoirs contain a fund of information and include 1,640 sketches of archaeological, antiquarian and architectural features.
 Funding for the Memoir compilation was cut in 1839-40, thus only the Ulster counties are fully documented.
 Intended for publication from the outset, the OS Memoirs were finally published in 40 volumes in the 1990s.
-The Academy is now publishing a selection of the Memoir drawings:
+The Academy has now published a selection of the Memoir drawings:

 Angélique Day, Glimpses of Ireland’s past – the Ordnance Survey Memoir drawings: topography and technique.